Year of graduation: 2016

-My degree was challenging but has made me a more confident person.
+My degree was challenging but made me a more confident person.
 I made friends with people from all cultures, backgrounds, and ages which is great because as an Optometrist it is vital to be able to communicate well with different people.
-The degree at Plymouth focuses on bettering your clinical skills, which has really helped me in my pre-registration year and with my assessments.
+The degree at Plymouth focuses on bettering your clinical skills, which really helped me in my pre-registration year and with my assessments.

 What is the most difficult thing which you have faced in your career?

 There is a lot of work to do in your pre-registration year, not just in the working environment but also at home.
 You have to come home from work most days and revise for exams and assessments.
 It’s tiring, but will be worth it in the end when you are fully qualified.

 What is the best, most exciting or fun thing that you have done in your career?